shapeoko/Docs/content/firstjob.md

 ![Finished piece](firstjob/finished_2_x800.png)

+If things work out well your coaster should be held in place by the paper-thin thickness of cork mentioned above.
+If not, once the machine has been moved out of the way and the spindle has been turned off and completely stopped spinning, use a suitable tool to cut it free and remove the balance of the material from the work area.

 If you have any difficulties see [Operation Troubleshooting](http://www.shapeoko.com/wiki/index.php/Operation_Troubleshooting).
 See also [Fine Tuning](www.shapeoko.com/wiki/index.php/Tuning).

-MakerCAM has some on-line pages for a [tutorial](http://www.makercam.com/tutorial.html) and [help](http://www.makercam.com/help.html), and more information is available [on the wiki](http://www.shapeoko.com/wiki/index.php/MakerCAM).
+MakerCAM has some on-line pages for the original version of this [tutorial](http://www.makercam.com/tutorial.html) (which has some interesting additional commentary) as well as a [help page](http://www.makercam.com/help.html), and more information is available [on the wiki](http://www.shapeoko.com/wiki/index.php/MakerCAM).

 To express concerns, post on the [forums](http://www.shapeoko.com/forum/index.php), to suggest improvements without using github, edit [this wiki page](http://www.shapeoko.com/wiki/index.php?title=Firstjob_1&action=edit&redlink=1).